Progress Jersey

 Progress Jersey is a charity and pressure group in Jersey.
-It was formed in November 2005 by Darius J. Pearce, Daren O'Toole and Gino Risoli.
+It was formed in November 2005 by Darius Pearce, Daren O'Toole and Gino Risoli.
 The original aim of Progress Jersey was to encourage electoral participation however it soon became a regular contributor to the Scrutiny process and has lobbied primarily on issues relating to compliance with the European Convention of Human Rights.

 Its active membership is chiefly drawn from the members of the Municipality of the Parish of Saint Helier.

 Organisation

 At the first annual meeting the members renewed their commitment to avoid adopting a formal structure and organisations and decisions are made by majority vote of members attending each meeting.
 Four authorised spokespersons were appointed at this time.
 In January 2007 it was recognised that a more formal approach had to be taken and they would organise as a charity.

-In May 2007, Darius J Pearce announced that should he stand at the next election it would be as a member of the Jersey Conservative Party and resigned from the board to ensure complete separation of the personnel of the charity and the political party.
+In May 2007, Darius Pearce announced that he should stand at the next election it would be as a member of the Jersey Conservative Party and resigned from the board to ensure complete separation of the personnel of the charity and the political party.

-Progress Jersey has been active in online political discussion.
+Progress Jersey has been active in online political discussions.